Geometry-preserving and interpretable dimension reduction for compositional data: Estimation of compositional SDR

-Part (i) of the theorem broadens the scope of the SDR characterization of \citet{fukumizuKernelDimensionReduction2009}, developed for $p$ in the Stiefel manifold $\St(m,d)=\{B\in\R^{m\times d}: BB^\top = I_m\}$, to arbitrary measurable maps $p$.
+Part (i) of Proposition~\ref{thm:sdr-population-guarantee} broadens the scope of the SDR characterization of \citet{fukumizuKernelDimensionReduction2009}, developed for $p$ in the Stiefel manifold $\St(m,d)=\{B\in\R^{m\times d}: BB^\top = I_m\}$, to arbitrary measurable maps $p$.
 Part (ii) further extends this characterization to SDR for conditional mean; for Euclidean responses, this is practically useful since fixing $k_\cy$ to a linear kernel eliminates kernel selection on the response domain.
-The operator inequality implies $\Tr(\s_{YY|p(X)}) \geq \Tr(\s_{YY|X})$, with equality if and only if $\s_{YY|p(X)} = \s_{YY|X}$; hence, the trace $\Tr(\s_{YY|p(X)})$ serves as a natural loss function in our CKDR method, which we introduce in the next section.
+The operator inequality implies $\Tr(\s_{YY|p(X)}) \geq \Tr(\s_{YY|X})$, with equality if and only if $\s_{YY|p(X)} = \s_{YY|X}$.
+Hence, the trace $\Tr(\s_{YY|p(X)})$ serves as a natural loss function for SDR.